HARINII2415/Weathermate/README.md

 # 🌦️ WeatherMate

-WeatherMate is a simple and user-friendly weather application built using **Java**.
+Skymate is a simple and user-friendly weather application built using **Java**.
 It fetches real-time weather data from the **OpenWeatherMap API** and displays essential details like temperature, humidity, and wind speed.